 Spirits & Earls of Salisbury

-Eventually in 1335, the manor came into the hands of William, 3rd Baron Montacute.
-He was one of the chief supporters of King Edward II and had been instrumental in the arrest of his murderer, the Queen’s lover, Roger Mortimer, 1st Earl of March.
-In 1337 Montacute was rewarded with the Earldom of Salisbury and in the same year he founded a Priory for Austin canons next to his home at Bisham (It only became an Abbey two years before its final dissolution).
-Bisham was an ideal location for a large scale building project like this, as much of the village was then employed in the stone industry.
-Quarry Woods still reminds us that this was the site of the quarry that produced much of the stone that built Windsor Castle.
-The eerie wood was later the inspiration for Kenneth Grahame’s ‘Wild Wood’ where Mr. Badger lived in the ‘Wind in the Willows'.
-Graham wrote his famous book at nearby Cookham Dean.
+Eventually, in 1335, the manor came into the hands of William, 3rd Baron Montacute.
+He was a close friend of King Edward III and was sent to arrest the Earl of March who had had Edward’s father murdered.
+He extended the end of the Templar hall with living quarters and a small cloistral arcade that can still be seen today.
+In 1337, Montacute was rewarded with the Earldom of Salisbury and, in the same year, he founded a priory for Austin canons immediately adjacent to, and completely dominating, his manor house at Bisham.
+It was only briefly raised to the status of an abbey just before its dissolution, but this is the name that has survived, but transferred to the manor house.
+Bisham was an ideal location for a large-scale building project like this, as many villagers were then employed in quarrying and supplied much of the stone for Windsor Castle.
+The name of Quarry Woods still reminds us of the quarry’s location.
+The eerie wood was later the inspiration for Kenneth Grahame’s ‘Wild Wood’ where Mr Badger lived in his novel, the ‘Wind in the Willows’.
+Grahame wrote his famous book at nearby Cookham Dean.

 The foundation stone of Bisham Priory was laid by King Edward III himself and the brass plaque recording the event can now be seen reused in Denchworth Church, near Wantage.
 The Priory held minor relics of Saints Cosmas and Damian, but never became a major pilgrimage centre and, despite the resident patronage of the Salisburys, remained a relatively poor monastery.
 However, it was soon to become the family mausoleum and the medieval monuments there must have rivalled those at places like Tewkesbury Abbey in Gloucestershire: